 Manufacturing our product candidates will require many reagents, which are substances used in our manufacturing processes to bring about chemical or biological reactions, and other specialty materials and equipment, some of which are manufactured or supplied by small companies with limited resources and experience to support commercial biologics production.
 We currently depend on a limited number of vendors for certain materials and equipment used in the manufacture of our product candidates.
 Some of these suppliers may not have the capacity to support clinical trials and commercial products manufactured under cGMP by biopharmaceutical firms or may otherwise be ill-equipped to support our needs.
 We also do not have supply contracts with many of these suppliers and may not be able to obtain supply contracts with them on acceptable terms or at all.
 Accordingly, we may experience delays in receiving key materials and equipment to support clinical or commercial manufacturing.
-For some of these reagents, equipment and materials, We rely and we may in the future rely on sole source vendors or a limited number of vendors.
-An inability to continue to source product from any of these suppliers, which could be due to a number of issues, including regulatory actions or requirements affecting the supplier, adverse financial or other strategic developments experienced by a supplier, labor disputes or shortages, unexpected demands or quality issues, could adversely affect our ability to conduct clinical trials, either of which could significantly harm our business.
+For some of these reagents, equipment and materials, we rely, and we may in the future rely, on sole source vendors or a limited number of vendors.
+An inability to continue to source product from any of these suppliers, which could be due to a number of issues, including regulatory actions or requirements affecting the supplier, adverse financial or other strategic developments experienced by a supplier, labor disputes or shortages, unexpected demands or quality issues, could adversely affect our ability to satisfy demand for our product candidates, which could adversely and materially affect our product sales and operating results or our ability to conduct clinical trials, either of which could significantly harm our business.